keybase/book-content/01-account/00-index.md

 {% set section_title = "Your Account" %}

+## Your Keybase account is super, super secure
-TL;DR: Username and password combinations help create only somewhat secure accounts.
-Keybase creates super secure accounts by using public-key cryptography to associate your account with the device(s) you install the app on and other actions taken, including social proofs and following.
+TL;DR: Keybase creates super secure accounts by using public-key cryptography to associate your account with the device(s) you install the app on and other actions taken, including social proofs and following.
+Username and password combinations help create only somewhat secure accounts.
 {# Would be nice to format this differently than other text on this page #}

 Your Keybase account is way more secure than most other online accounts, thanks to strong cryptography.
 To help explain how your Keybase account is so secure, we’ll start with a closer look at how most other online accounts work.

 ![]({{url_for("static", filename="img/kb-signup.png")}})
-{# Can we update this image?
+{# illo need: Update this one.
 Form should be a nice form with Username, Password, and Confirm Password labels above the fields.
 Fields completed with username marypoppins (or whatever example we want to use) and password ********.
 Draw lines from the username and password fields with arrows pointing to Mary Poppins (similar to illo on Devices but just use arrows pointing and no lock symbol - maybe even dotted lines?) to indicate that these pieces of information = Mary Poppins. #}

+### Passwords are only kinda secure
 Elsewhere online, a username and password are all you need to create an account.
 You create a username so you have a friendly way to refer to your account and establish identity.
 You create a password so no one else can access your account.

 Together, a username and password help establish a somewhat trustworthy online identity.
 To have a totally trustworthy account, you and others need to know that an account belongs to you, and that only you can access that account.